 compendium

-Compendium, 2023, Limited variable edition of 8.
+Compendium, 2023, Limited variable edition of 8, signed and numbered by the artist.
 Box with blizzard divider, letterpress, digital prints and typewriter on paper with stones, minerals, and shells collected by the artist.
 Closed dimensions are 5” x 7” x 1”.
 Display dimensions (as seen) are approximately 15” x 10” x 5”.

 Collected by University of Miami, Richter Library, Special Collections